msoukhomlinov/n8n-nodes-hudu/README.md

 ## Important Update Note

 When updating between versions, make sure to restart your n8n instance after the update.
-UI changes and new features are often only picked up after a restart.
+UI changes and new features are only picked up after a restart.
 The recommended update process is:

 1. Update the node (`npm install n8n-nodes-hudu@latest`)
 2. Restart n8n instance
 3. Clear browser cache if needed

+This is particularly important for version 1.2.9 and above where significant UI and functionality changes were introduced.

 ## Supported Resources & Operations